 Though you are presumed innocent until proven guilty, if you have been charged with a gun crime, the police have likely entered your dwelling house, searched your home and taken your property.
 Worse, when charged, there is an increased likelihood you will be denied reasonable bail.
 Defending the case will be difficult; for the Crown will likely prosecute you with the greatest force of law, including pursuing charges by indictment when they have a choice to proceed summarily.
 As part of its “tough on crime” politics, the Harper government has legislated minimum punishments for certain firearms offences.
 By way of example, if you accidentally store a firearm with ammunition, you could be liable to a minimum 3 years in jail, even if you have never been previously convicted of a criminal offence.
 Even if you are innocent, the Crown may nevertheless seek forfeiture of your firearms, which could result in substantial economic and property loss.

 If you have been charged with a gun offence, you need a lawyer who understands the technical nuances of Canada’s firearms laws.
 You need a Calgary firearms lawyer who not only understands the law, but the pragmatics of gun possession and ownership.
+David Chow is a Calgary firearms lawyer who has successfully defended persons charged with firearms offences, including cases of attempted murder (See R. v.
+WGB and R. v.
+LC).
 Call 403.452.8018 for a Calgary defence lawyer today.
 David appears throughout Alberta, including Cochrane, Calgary, Lethbridge and Brooks.

 Recent Case Results